 Dr. Brent Baskin

-Assistant Professor of Christian Studies, Youth Ministry
+Associate Professor of Christian Studies, Youth Ministry

 Faculty Advisor: Christian Leaders on the Hill (CLOTH) Student Organization